 Are your students studying rainforests, exploration, dogsledding, oceans, habitats, conservation, or other life science topics?
-Explorers Amy and Dave Freeman have been offering virtual school assemblies for elementary schools and middle schools since 2013.
+Explorers Amy and Dave Freeman have been offering virtual school assemblies for elementary and middle schools since 2013.
 The Freemans would love to engage your students in a fun and impactful virtual assembly that inspires students to embrace the natural world while heightening their excitement for science and exploration.

 Virtual assemblies are fun, interactive, and tailored to the level and interests of your students.
 The Freemans can work with one grade level or the whole school.

 Students can participate from their homes, classrooms, computer lab, auditorium, or a combination that fits your school’s current situation.
 Joining the virtual assembly is super easy!
-We send you a introductory email that includes a link for students and teachers to click on.
+We send you an introductory email that includes a link for students and teachers to click on.
 If you have any questions just let us know.
 We want to make sure your school has the best experience possible.

-Our virtual school assemblies topics include:
+Our virtual school assembly topics include:

 How much does a virtual school assembly cost?